 Not much activity takes place during the day but the office is sometimes open, where an acolyte will be on duty to meet with members of the public.

+Current residence of Arcael and The Oooze.
 This is a small three storey building just a couple of blocks away from The Wheatsheaf Tavern in Lower Zobeck where the player characters currently reside.
 It consists of a common room and kitchen/ablution area on the ground floor, three tiny rooms on each of the first and second floors and an attic above with one small window facing the street that could be used as a store or spare room.
 All bedrooms have small windows, four facing front and two backward facing.
 There is a fireplace in the common room and two sturdy doors, one facing the street with a superior lock and one facing the stinking backlane, with two strong bolts on the inside.

 The landlord is Alladin Sane, a notable gear merchant with reputed links to the Dwarven underworld and who has several lodgings throughout the city but lives himself in the Market District of Zobeck.
 The monthly rent on the apartment is 50 GP, payable to the Landlord of the Wheatsheaf Tavern at the beginning of every month.
 The rent on this property is paid by sponsor Alexei Splitleaf of Allain.

 In the time that the party have been in Siwal, Truman Click has returned from the Dwarven Canton wars and has invested money in the place to have an extra floor extended onto the property to add two new rooms to the place, thus accommodating Xavier and Saabu Theet.
 The nominal rent is still paid to Alladin Sane by Alexei.